Thames to Dunkirk

 Thames to Dunkirk by Liz Mathews in the British Library’s 2012 exhibition ‘Writing Britain’

-A new short film follows Thames to Dunkirk with BG Bonallack’s poem voiced by his grandson Christopher Peters, and Virginia Woolf’s lines from The Waves by me, Liz Mathews, in an atmospheric soundtrack.
+A short film follows Thames to Dunkirk with BG Bonallack’s poem voiced by his grandson Christopher Peters, and Virginia Woolf’s lines from The Waves by me, Liz Mathews, in an atmospheric soundtrack.
 Click or touch screen here to view the film.

 Read more about Thames to Dunkirk at the British Library in Roughened Water, my guest-post on the British Library’s blog, by clicking here.

-Thames to Dunkirk is still the largest book in the British Library’s permanent collection, and can be accessed with a reader’s ticket.
+Thames to Dunkirk is the largest book in the British Library’s permanent collection, and can be accessed with a reader’s ticket.
 The Library has provided the following information:

 ‘Thames to Dunkirk is now catalogued with the shelfmark HS.85/37, and is available to be seen by readers at the Library.
 The book is restricted therefore an application to see a restricted item form must be submitted.
 The application can be completed at the Library or remotely by letter or email.
 When someone applies to see the book they will need to make an appointment as the book cannot be requested to one of the reading rooms but will be made available for viewing in the Manuscripts Study Room.’